abluenautilus/PlateauNEVersio/README.md

 ## To-do:

-Implement low cut and high cut filters on the tank and on the inputs

-Implement freeze function
+Save filter and gain settings on power down

 ## Build Log

+## Version 1.0 02/29/2024

+See release section of the GitHub to see changes and to download the .hex to program your Versio!

 ## Version 0.91a, 02/27/2024